 Introduction to Our Sizing

-Our 000-16 convention is used for more of our most fitted and nuanced garments like the Cecilia Pant and the Clyde Work Pant.
+Our 000-28 convention is used for our most fitted and nuanced garments like the Cecilia Pant and the Clyde Work Pant.
 Order true to size for the fit closest to the one pictured.
 Sizing up or down is still usually possible, but with our closer fitting garments, sizing down can lead to difficulty getting the garment on, and wearing clothing tighter than intended can increase wear and tear.

 Our Length Options

 We offer length options on all bottoms and jumpsuits.
-The approximate differences in inseam length and rise are depicted in the accompanying graphic.
+The approximate differences in inseam length and rise between the three options are depicted in the accompanying graphic.
 These measurements vary based on style; check the garment measurements on each product page to confirm.
 We recommend choosing the length option based on your height and body type - some folks that are taller but have longer torsos and shorter legs may prefer the fit of the Regular and vice versa.
+All bodies are different!

 Our general recommendations for length selection below: